lifebottle/lifebottle.github.io/projects/ndx/ndx-sidequestguide.md

  **📍 Location**: AC.4306 Moria Mine
  **✅ Condition**: Talk to Maxwell

- **📝 Step**: Obtain "Quality Soil" in the deepest part of the Cavern of Spirits and talk to Maxwell again
+ **📝 Step**: Obtain "Quality Soil" at the end of the Cavern of Spirits and talk to Maxwell again
  **🎁 Reward**: 30,000 Gald